 You can read more about automatic writing on the Surrealism Server, and here are two other good links: the academic index by Alan Mak has a good page with an explanation of automatism, and Monica Sanchez has a page on the history of surrealism.
 Or try this page on Austin Spare, who used automatic drawing as part of his approach to occult work.
-The Surrealists webring contains work of varying quality, and this page of Surrealism links by Karl Franklin might be of interest.
+The women surrealists are now thankfully fully part of art history (Leonora Carrington was also one of my favourite authors).

-I spent many years drawing in coloured pencil (Derwent).
-The approach and technique is sometimes similar to the automatic drawings, other times taken from found squiggles, fragments of my childrens' drawings when they were young, scraps I've collected, or inner visions and dreams that left a strong impression.
+I spent many years drawing in coloured pencil (Derwent were my choice).
+The approach and technique is sometimes similar to the automatic drawings, other times taken from found squiggles, fragments of my childrens' drawings when young, collected scraps, or visions and dreams that left a strong impression.
+In

 I'm also interested in the evolution of symbols and symbolic systems and, like numerous artists, have mined various occult-based systems for their rich associative patterns, particularly Theosophy, the Kabalah and astrology.
-Such systems (miles away from the current ‘new age’ even though they form the foundations of it) contain rich symbolic languages, including a numerical symbolism.
+Such systems (somewhat remote from the current popular new age movement, even though they are its foundation) contain rich symbolic languages, including a numerical symbolism.
 Here is the symbol-based coloured drawing from which the miniature on the left is an extract.

 As part of the research behind my work, I’m exploring the cultural meaning of integers and their relation to current scientific and mathematical thinking.
 This process has also informed some of my written work, including a (not yet complete) hypertext piece about the search for perfection in geometry, called The Heptagon.